philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.1.5 =
+Fixed PHP notice for API.

 = 1.1.4 =
 Added support for WordPress 5.5 and made no-js styles specific to the accordion item block.